warrenm/GLTFKit2/README.md

 ### Using Draco Mesh Decompression

 GLTFKit2 supports meshes compressed with the [Draco geometry compression library](https://github.com/google/draco) through a plugin system.
 To activate Draco decompression support, implement the `GLTFDracoMeshDecompressor` protocol in your target, then set the `dracoDecompressorClassName` property on `GLTFAsset` to the name of the conforming class.
 The framework will then use the supplied class to convert compressed mesh data into glTF primitives which are suitable for rendering.
 A sample Draco decompressor class is provided in the macOS GLTFViewer target.
 You are responsible for compiling and linking to the Draco library itself in your own target.
+If you would prefer not to compile the library yourself, consider using [DracoSwift](https://github.com/warrenm/DracoSwift).

+### Using KTX2 with Basis Universal

+GLTFKit2 optionally supports the [KHR_texture_basisu](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_texture_basisu) extension for loading KTX2 with Basis Universal textures via [libktx](https://github.com/KhronosGroup/KTX-Software).
+This repository contains a pre-built XCFramework with Universal binaries for macOS and iOS.
+If you wish to use KTX2 textures in your target, simply add `GLTFKit2/deps/libktx/ktx.xcframework` to the GLTFKit2 **framework** target, and it will automatically be detected and used to load KTX2 textures, whether embedded or stored externally in ktx2 files.

 ## Status and Conformance